sfc-gh-jrauh/sfdataharmonization/README.md

 - No common identifiers exist between datasets
 - Manual mapping of 1,000+ products is impractical

-This is a classic **entity resolution** problem - determining which records in different datasets refer to the same real-world entity.
+This is a classic **data harmonization** problem - determining which records in different datasets refer to the same real-world entity.

 ### Traditional Challenges
 - ❌ Manual mapping takes weeks and is error-prone